jiheehan/jiheehan.github.io/_posts/2020-05-03-first-post.md

 3. Width Multiplier: Thinner Models
- * In order to construct smaller and less computationally expensive models, introduce a parameter \alpha
+ * In order to construct smaller and less computationally expensive models, introduce a parameter &alpha
+ * The role of the width multiplier &alpha is to thin a network uniformly at each layer
+ * For a given layer and width multiplier &alpha, the number of input channels M becomes &alpha M and the numver of output channels N becomes &alpha N
+ * Computational Cost of a depthwise separable convolution with width multiplier &alpha
+     : D<sub>K</sub> x D<sub>K</sub> x &alpha M x D<sub>F</sub> x D<sub>F</sub> + &alpha M x &alpha N x D<sub>F</sub> x D<sub>F</sub>
+ * Width multiplier has the effect of reducing computational cost and the number of parameters quadratically by roughly &alpha<sup>2</sup>